velowander/human-activity-recognition/README.md

 Example: `run_analysis() -> myTidyData`.

-* Do not use any optional parameters with run_analysis() if your goal is to reproduce the format of tinydata.txt exactly.
+* Do not use any optional parameters with run_analysis() if your goal is to reproduce the format of tidydata.txt exactly.
 See the _run_analysis.R_ sourcecode for information on the optional parameters.
 Typical users will not need them.
 * To create the space separated text output file in your working directory, use `write.table(myTidyData, "tidydata.txt", col.names = TRUE)`.

 ####Notes